parfenovm/code-contracts/readme.md

 **Setup**

 Setup contracts with Contract.setSettings first.
+You can use default settings without setup.
 Contracts export Log and ContractFailedError classes for you to extend and define in settings.

 ## Contract Usage Examples